rust-lang/rust/src/doc/rustc-dev-guide/src/tests/directives.md

 ### Implementing the behavior change

-When a test invokes a particular header command, it is expected that some behavior will change as a result.
-What behavior, obviously, will depend on the purpose of the header command.
-In the case of `failure-status`, the behavior that changes is that `compiletest` expects the failure code defined by the header command invoked in the test, rather than the default value.
+When a test invokes a particular directive, it is expected that some behavior will change as a result.
+What behavior, obviously, will depend on the purpose of the directive.
+In the case of `failure-status`, the behavior that changes is that `compiletest` expects the failure code defined by the directive invoked in the test, rather than the default value.

-Although specific to `failure-status` (as every header command will have a different implementation in order to invoke behavior change) perhaps it is helpful to see the behavior change implementation of one case, simply as an example.
+Although specific to `failure-status` (as every directive will have a different implementation in order to invoke behavior change) perhaps it is helpful to see the behavior change implementation of one case, simply as an example.
 To implement `failure-status`, the `check_correct_failure_status()` function found in the `TestCx` implementation block, located in [`src/tools/compiletest/src/runtest.rs`], was modified as per below:

 ```diff